shanonplace/contentful-loghandlers/README.md

 ## Note 📝

 - This package is intended for **development use only**.
 Do not install it as a production dependency.
-- Ensure you replace `log-handlers` with the actual name of your npm module when importing and installing.
+- The package is designed to work with the Contentful JavaScript SDK.
+It may not work with other Contentful SDKs or APIs.

 ## Contributing 🤝